HESC Accessibility Policy

 HESC's director of corporate relations and internet initiatives is responsible for implementing technology policies 96-13 and 99-3.
 The accessibility liaison is responsible for disseminating the W3C Guidelines and subsequent updates to appropriate agency staff and any consultants or vendors who develop Web sites and/or content for HESC.
 The liaison is also responsible for monitoring and approving Web content to ensure materials posted are accessible.

 HESC will try to provide published documents in a usable format to citizens with disabilities.

 The HESC Web site provides a text-only version of the home page, and visitors are able to view most of the site’s content using any browser.
 Older browsers, however, may not work with some of the agency’s Web applications.

 HESC has taken steps to make all of its Web site content and applications as accessible as possible.
 Such steps include:

 Alternative Text: Text descriptions are provided for non-text contents, including images, pictures, image map regions, animations, applets and programmatic objects, ASCII art, frames, scripts, and images used as list bullets, spacers, and graphical buttons used on the Web site.
 These descriptions allow visitors using screen readers to access information provided by images and pictures.

-Multi Browser Testing:HESC is testing all new applications with several old and new browsers to make sure users are not blocked from using the applications.
-The agency will make sure the new applications are accessible with all major browsers being used by its Web site visitors, including America On-Line (AOL), Internet Explorer and Netscape.
+Multi Browser Testing:HESC tests all new websites with browsers browsers to make sure users are not blocked from using the applications.
+The agency will make sure the new websites are accessible with all major browsers being used by its Web site visitors.

 Staff Training: HESC staff have attended several training sessions offered by the State Office for Technology (OFT) and others on how to develop accessible Web sites.
 As needed, HESC will hire consultants to make Web applications accessible.